jshuadvd/hacks-n-notes/elastic_beanstack.md

 1. Create an *IAM* user for *CircleCI* with full permissions for *EBS*.
 1. Set the AWS credentials for that user in CircleCI's **Project Settings > AWS Credentials**.

+### Init eb

+1. `eb init` in the repo
+1. Do not commit the *.gitignore* changes from `eb init`.
+1. Commit the .elasticbeanstack directory with the config file

 ### Configure circle.yml

 Add the awsebcli dependency: